AbdulqadirQ/react_redux/notes.md

     - usually used for when an app needs to access user data **when they're not logged in**
     - e.g. an email server which still needs to collect emails
 2) OAuth for JS Browser Apps:
     - usually used when an app only needs access to user data **while they're logged in**

+## Javascript, Prototypes and Classes
+-  JS doesn't actually have classes.
+Instead it has prototypes which are used for inheritance.
+-  Each 'prototype'  (ie class), there is an `__proto__`